Delight in the Unseen: The Art of Noticing

 The kids gave us design work.
 They also gave us poetry and philosophy.

-Kids have been wowing us for some years with their design work - their ingenuity, their empathy.
+Kids have been wowing us for some years with their design work, because of their ingenuity, their empathy and their sense of play.
 Over the years, they’ve proposed incentivizing snow removal by gamifying it: putting up hockey nets with heated storm sewers inside them to melt incoming snow.
 Alleyways would house the houseless, streets get turned into parks so seniors have relaxing places to gather downtown.

 In short - when we’ve asked kids to help themselves, they consistently respond by helping themselves and others.